 Even after speaking to your boss about quitting your job, it's wise to send the information in writing as well (email is fine, but hard copy is better).
 A resignation letter ensures there will be no confusion about the date you gave notice and the timing of your departure.
 Many companies include a copy of your resignation letter in your HR folder as final documentation.

 Your resignation letter should be brief and include the following:

 - The date of the last day you plan to work — The standard for advance notice is no less than two weeks.
 If you are in a senior position or special circumstances apply, such as a deadline for a major project, you may want to offer to stay longer.
-However, some organizations, such as those that deal with sensitive information, will escort employees to the door soon after they give notice rather than allowing them to continue working.

 - A short explanation of why you are resigning — When explaining why you are quitting your job, it’s OK to keep things general and say something like, “I am leaving to accept a position at another company.”
 You don't have to go into more detail than you are comfortable with, even if your manager presses you for additional information.
 If you are leaving a job that doesn’t suit you or because of issues you've had with the firm, keep your explanation vague rather than going negative.
 It’s acceptable to say you are resigning “for personal reasons.”